October means great chefs, special menus, cooking demonstrations and night noodle markets – your guide to Good Food Month in Sydney.

 Pairing Food and Wine

-Good Food Month brings lots of chances to try different Australian foods and wines together.
+Good Food Month brings the chance to try different Australian foods and wines together without breaking the bank.

 Monday through Friday, don’t miss Let’s Do Lunch – a set main course offered by restaurants around the city with matched wine (or a glass of beer or cider) plus coffee, AUD$38.